Bourton Rovers F.C.

 Bourton Rovers Football Club is a football club based in Bourton-on-the-Water, Gloucestershire, England.
-Affiliated to the Gloucestershire County Football Association, the club are members of the Hellenic League Alliance West Division and play at Rissington Road.
+Affiliated to the Gloucestershire County Football Association, the club are members of the and play at Rissington Road.
 Their nickname is the Rovers.
 They have a first team, reserves, U18s, veterans and a large youth section, with active teams from age groups U6 to U16.

 History

 The club was established in 1894.
 The club played in the local leagues in the area playing in the Cheltenham Football League, then moving up to the Gloucestershire Northern Senior League before switching to the Witney and District League.

-Neil Teague led Bourton to a Charities Cup and Division One double in the 1998-99 season, where Campden Town were pipped to the title, and Warden Hill were beaten 2-1 in a narrow encounter at Whaddon Road.
+Neil Teague led Bourton to a Charities Cup and Division One double in the 1998–99 season, where Campden Town were pipped to the title, and Warden Hill were beaten 2–1 in a narrow encounter at Whaddon Road.
 This season was further capped off by a win in both Shipton-on-Stour's Hospital Cups and a Bourton self-hosted event.
 In his next and final season, Teague was just as successful.
 Having been accepted to the Northern Senior League, Rovers lost only two league games all season as they swept to the Division Two title six points clear of an ambitious Slimbridge side.
 Buoyed by the return to the club of the hugely prolific Matthew Winter, Bourton went on to pick up the merit shield for scoring 102 goals with Winter bagging a half-century for himself.
 Throughout 3 Seasons in Division 1 of the Northern Senior League, several of the players moved to play a higher grade of football thus eventual relegation followed in 2002-03.

 In 2003-04, Tony Spedding took charge and led Rovers to a Division Two title, like they had 4 seasons prior.
 Reportedly, Bourton also reached a Senior Cup Final that season, possibly once again versus Warden Hill.
 However, no further record of this match or scoreline has been found.

 After finishing runners-up in the Witney and District Premier division at the end of the 2015–16 season, the club moved to the Hellenic Football League for the 2016–17 season.
 The club won Division 2 West in its first season, but were denied promotion as their ground was not up to the adequate requirements for Division 1 football.
 After coming 5th in the 2018-19 campaign and now having the sufficient ground essentials, the club was promoted to Division One West along with the league champions and local rivals Moreton Rangers.

-On August 6th 2023, ahead of the 2023/24 season, the Hellenic League released the following statement:
+On 6 August 2023, ahead of the 2023/24 season, the Hellenic League released the following statement:

 "Unfortunately, and despite best efforts by all concerned, two of our well-established clubs are withdrawing from the League before the start of the season..